 - Residence Test – The child must have lived with you for more than half of the year you are the claiming the credit for.

 - Income Limitations – The credit is limited if your modified adjusted gross income is above a certain amount.
-Limits are $110,000 on a joint return, $75,000 for an unmarried individual and $55,000 for a married individual filing a separate return.
+Limits are shown in the table above based on filing status.
 The credit is reduced/phased-out by $50 for each $1,000 of income above the income threshold amounts.
 The phaseout ranges are set by statute and so are not adjusted for inflation.

-- Additional Child tax Credit – If the amount of your Child Tax Credit is greater than the amount of income tax you owe, you may be able to claim the Additional Child Tax Credit (ACTC).
-The ACTC is equal to the lesser of the unallowed Child Tax Credit, or 15% of your earned income that is more than $3,000.
+- Additional Child Tax Credit (ACTC) – If the amount of your Child Tax Credit is greater than the amount of income tax you owe, you may be able to claim the Additional Child Tax Credit (ACTC).
+The ACTC is equal to the lesser of the un-allowed Child Tax Credit, or 15% of your earned income that is more than $3,000.

 [2014 Update] This IRS has confirmed that the 2014 Child tax credit will remain at $1,000 through 2014.